December 7

 These plants are going to lose foliage at 31-32° unless protected: papayas, barbados cherries (aka Acerola cherries), grumichama cherries, miracle fruit, Strawberry Tree and coffee.

-For citrus: Eureka Lemons and Key Limes are the most cold sensitive of the citrus family.
-Plan to protect these from any frost.
+Eureka Lemons, Bearss Lemons and Key Limes are the most cold sensitive of the citrus family.
+Plan to protect these from any danger of frost.

 Valencia, navel and red navel oranges are also more cold sensitive than the oranges listed above: plan to protect from heavy freezes.